Early Childhood Education Encounters

-Educators are invited to these FREE monthly informative in-person roundtables which provide participants an opportunity to interact with art and each other.
-A hands-on workshop directed by Museum Educators will be integrated into each meeting.
+Educators are invited to these FREE monthly informative in-person meetings which provide participants an opportunity to interact with art and each other.
 Meetings in the Museum allow a different exhibition to become the focus for discussion to support children’s learning through creative play in diverse early childhood settings.
 It is a time for uncommon conversations.

 Please register for the ECE Roundtable.
 For questions, please contact Leah Sanders, Educational Consultant or Terry Randolph, Program Manager, Truckee River Child Development Center.